-One way teachers help students learn to write research papers and essays is by teaching them to write an outline of the paper before they start writing it.
+One way teachers help students learn to write research papers is by teaching them to create an outline of the essay before they start writing it.
 Some teachers require an outline submitted prior to approving the topic.
-It helps both the students and teachers find out if you’re on the right track before going further in your research process.
+It helps both the students and teachers find out if they’re on the right track before going further in the research process.

-Although your teacher will tell you what editorial style to use for your essay, such as APA, MLA or Chicago, there are no formatting rules in these styles to create an outline.
-The outline is not part of the finished product so there is no need to have a certain style for it.
+Although your teacher will tell you what editorial style to use for your essay, such as MLA, APA or Chicago, there are no specific formatting rules in these styles to create an outline.
+The outline is not part of the finished product, so there is no need to have a certain style for it.

 Use one of these organizing principles when you create your outline:

 |Cause & Effect||How something that happened created an effect for the next event|

 |Deductive Logic||Moves from the general to the specific|

 |Inductive Logic||Moves from the specific to the general|